WLCG-AuthZ-WG/common-jwt-profile/profile.md

 https://wlcg.example.com
 ```

-The audience SHOULD be normalized according to Section 6 of RFC 3986; that is, trailing slashes are discouraged and default ports should not be included.
-However, the comparison against the value MUST be done as a case-sensitive string as specified in [Section 4.1.3 of RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519#page-9).
+The audience SHOULD be normalized according to Section 6 of RFC3986; that is, trailing slashes are discouraged and default ports should not be included.
+However, the comparison against the value MUST be done as a case-sensitive string as specified in [Section 4.1.3 of RFC7519](https://datatracker.ietf.org/doc/html/rfc7519#page-9).

 Note that a given relying party may accept several audiences.
 For example, a storage server SHOULD accept an audience based on a load-balanced endpoint it participates in (e.g., `https://redirector.example.com`) in addition to its local hostname (`https://server1.example.com`).
 The user SHOULD NOT need to request a new token for each HTTP redirect within the same logical service.
 Implementations may accept additional audiences (if, for example, a single storage system has multiple services and endpoints).